clubdeck/clubdeck.github.io/index.md

 * Hide ping button when in a private room and not in moderator status
 * Change users / clubs picker to make selected users / clubs more visible
 * Fixed bug when editing an event with a club attached to it
-* Added "Invite on stage" button
+* Added Invite on stage button
 * Fixed disconnect bug when attending a room for a long time
 * Club admins can now update their club description
 * Implement smoother scroll